 The following mortgage loans and notes payable are collateralized by various trust deeds covering the Properties' land, buildings, and improvements.
 The Corporation has elected to present servicing debt and non-servicing debt separately in the following tables.
 Servicing debt requires recurring monthly payments from operations or payments from other permanent sources (i.e. construction financing).
-Non-servicing debt requires payments either from the Properties' excess cash flow or has no near term payment obligations.
+Non-servicing debt either requires payments from the Properties' excess cash flow or has no near term payment obligations.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) YEAR ENDED DECEMBER 31, 2021
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS YEARS ENDED DECEMBER 31, 2022 AND 2021

-The following represents the debt terms and balances as of December 31, 2021:
+The following represents the debt terms and balances as of December 31, 2022: